-Operating system files must be backed up in order to recover the system in the event of file corruption, or disk failure.
+Server configuration files and data must be backed up in order to recover the system in the event of file corruption, or disk failure.
 Backups should be carried out on a regular basis, and the backup media stored securely.

-All Windows servers must be backed up regularly.
-Backup media must be kept under lock and key, or in a restricted access area such as a Computer Room.
+All server images must be backed up regularly to protect all centrally hosted applications and data.
+Backup media must be kept in a secure environment.